ibm-cloud-docs/Backup/configure-SQLDB-backup.md

    - To add specific databases to the backup job, select the check box for each database, and then click Include.
 The included databases appear in the Backup Set box.
    - To back up all databases in the selected SQL Server instance, select the check box for the instance, and then click Include.
 The included instances appear in the Backup Set box.

-   When the job runs, newly-added databases in the selected instance are automatically backed up.
+   When the job runs, newly added databases in the selected instance are automatically backed up.
    {: note}

    - To back up databases with names that match a filter when the job runs, select the check box for the SQL Server instance, and then click Include.
 An inclusion record with an asterisk (`*`) appears in the Backup Set box.
 In the Database Filter box, enter the names of databases to include.
 Separate multiple names with commas, and use asterisks (`*`) and question marks (`?`) as wildcard characters.
 Filters are applied when the backup job runs.
 New databases that match the specified filters are automatically backed up when the job runs.